ratish11/dbms_relational_algebra/project2/README.md

 This project implements the setting up of an Employee database and populating the same.
 It is done as a Java Springboot application using MySQL for database storage and JDBC for server-side scripting.

 ## Software Requirements:
-- **Java 11 JDK**
+- **Java 11 JDK 11.0.16**
 - **unzip**
 - **MySQL Server**
 - **JDBC J Connect**
+- NodeJs version
+- NPM version 8.15.0
 ## How to execute:
 - first checkout the project zip file on your local system.
-- unzip the project zip.
+- If its a Linux system and you have all softwares installed then unzip the project
 - go to the root folder of the project.

 ## How to compile and run:
 - go to the root folder of the project.
-- execute following command:
+- execute following command: `./start.sh`

 ### Contributors: